First-time investor viewing a suburban rental property

 Evaluate each property from a tenant's perspective.
 Is it near employment centers, schools, shopping, and public transit?
 Would you want to live there?
 Properties that attract quality tenants in desirable locations tend to produce stable, long-term cash flow with fewer management headaches.
 If the short-term rental market appeals to you, our short-term rental mortgage program is specifically designed for Airbnb and vacation rental properties.

-Step 5: Close on Your First Rental Property
+How Do You Close on Your First Rental Property with Confidence?

-No first deal is perfect.
-Experienced investors will tell you the property they learned the most from was their first one -- and it was rarely the best deal they ever did.
-The goal isn't perfection.
-The goal is a property that meets your financial criteria, in a market you understand, with a financing structure that sets you up for long-term success.
+No first deal is perfect, and experienced investors will tell you the property they learned the most from was their first one.
+The goal isn't perfection -- it's a property that meets your DSCR criteria, in a market you understand, with financing that sets you up for long-term success.
+Conventional lenders cap investors at 10 financed properties (Fannie Mae), but DSCR loans have no such limit.

 When you're ready to move, work with your lender to get pre-qualified so sellers take your offers seriously.
 Submit offers based on your DSCR analysis, not emotion.
 Negotiate repairs through the inspection period.
 And when the numbers check out, close with confidence.